-- All patients with primary plasma cell leukaemia (pPCL) who are transplant eligible should be referred for entry into the Myeloma UK 9 trial. - Although induction with bortezomib +lenalidomide + dexamethasone is suggested by the wording of the NICE Guideline NG35 2016, which states in section 1.5.9 'Consider bortezomib-based and/or lenalidomide-based combination induction chemotherapy for people with primary plasma cell leukaemia,' this is not actually formally funded.
+- There are no effective options available for this disease.
+(The Myeloma UK 9 trial is closed) Standard myeloma therapies can be used but survival is usually measured in months as mentioned above. - Although induction with bortezomib +lenalidomide + dexamethasone is suggested by the wording of the NICE Guideline NG35 2016, which states in section 1.5.9 'Consider bortezomib-based and/or lenalidomide-based combination induction chemotherapy for people with primary plasma cell leukaemia,' this is not actually formally funded.

-7.5 Induction for Patients not suitable for HDM
+7.5 Induction for Patients not suitable for High Dose Melphalan (HDM)